Did Jesus, as described in the New Testament, ever live? Or, as some have affirmed, was the "New Testament Jesus...a myth" (see Barker)?

 The Bible itself addresses this very question.
 Its verdict on the issue reflects the gravity of the matter.

 John insists that he saw Jesus with his eyes, handled him with his hands, and that his testimony in this respect was meant to provide a fulness of "joy" to the believer (cf. 1 Jn.
 1.1-4).
-Take the historical Jesus away, and that "joy" which our faith provides is rendered obsolete.
+Take the historical Jesus away, and that "joy" is rendered obsolete.

 John further insists that anyone who does "not confess Jesus Christ as coming in the flesh" (i.e., actually living in human form), is called "a deceiver and an antichrist" (2 Jn.
 7; cf. 1 Jn.
 4.2-3).
 This is not a trivial matter.